syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 ### Configuration
-The configuration supposedly contains no sensitive informations.
+The configuration supposedly contains no sensitive information.

 In addition to the crypto parameters described above, it contains a UUID, a timestamp, the chunking settings for deduplication, the settings for compression (algorithm, level, ...).